Super Moir\'e Domain Tessellations, Sliding Ferroelectricity, and Reconfigurable Quantum Dot Arrays in Twisted Trilayer Hexagonal Boron Nitride: Quantum Dot States in Helical Stacking and Twisted monolayer-bilayer Systems

-For the twisted monolayer–bilayer TTBN, as shown in Fig.~\ref{efig_MonoBi_QHO} (a), we also analyze the fully relaxed interlayer spacing in the same spatial region of Fig.~\ref{fig_domain} (f).
-A zoomed-in view of a QD site in Fig.~\ref{efig_MonoBi_QHO} (b) also reveals a distinct local maxima in interlayer spacing, again suggesting strong local confinement potential.
+For the twisted monolayer–bilayer TTBN, as shown in Fig.~\ref{efig_MonoBi_QHO} (a), we also analyze the electronic structure, in which the LDOS peaks imply the well localized QD states.
+The QD sites are indicated in Fig.~\ref{efig_MonoBi_QHO} (c) depicting the fully relaxed interlayer spacing in the same spatial region of Fig.~\ref{fig_domain} (f).
+A zoomed-in view of the site 1 in Fig.~\ref{efig_MonoBi_QHO} (g) also reveals a distinct local maximum in interlayer spacing, again suggesting strong local confinement potential.

-The conduction and valence band energy landscapes at this site [Figs.~\ref{efig_MonoBi_QHO} (c) and (d)] also show similar features to the helical case, with deeper potential wells for electrons and holes indicated by darker regions in the respective maps.
-The associated localized electronic states include the six lowest-energy states in the conduction band and the three lowest in the valence band as shown in Figs.~\ref{efig_MonoBi_QHO} (e) and (f), respectively.
-The wavefunction profiles of these states closely follow the expected nodal patterns of anisotropic 2D QHO eigenfunctions, and the corresponding quantum numbers $(n_x, n_y)$ are displayed.
+The conduction band energy landscape at this site [Figs.~\ref{efig_MonoBi_QHO} (h)] also shows similar features to the helical case, with deeper potential wells for electrons and holes (not shown) indicated by darker regions in the respective maps.
+The associated localized electronic states include the six lowest-energy states in the conduction band as shown in Fig.~\ref{efig_MonoBi_QHO} (i).
+The wavefunction profiles of these states closely follow the expected nodal patterns of anisotropic 2D QHO eigenfunctions.
 The full set of QHO potential parameters and the energy spectrum of the QD states are also listed in Tables~\ref{etable_qho_parameter2} and~\ref{etable_qho_energy2} for comparison.